brentp/peddy/docs/index.rst

 .. code-block:: bash

-    python -m peddy -p 12 --plot ceph1463.vcf.gz ceph1463.ped
+    python -m peddy -p 4 --plot ceph1463.vcf.gz ceph1463.ped

-This will use 12 cpus to run various checks and create `ceph1463.html <_static/ceph.html>`_ which you can open in any browser to interactively explore your data.
+This will use 4 cpus to run various checks and create `ceph1463.html <_static/ceph.html>`_ which you can open in any browser to interactively explore your data.
+Unless you have triple digit numbers of samples, using more than 4 cpus will give only marginal improvement.

 It will also create create 4 csv files and 4 static QC plots that mirror those in the interactive html.
 These will indicate: